Position: Law clerk

 Reports to: Executive director of Fix the Court

-Fix the Court seeks law clerk(s) – i.e., a current law student who is able to work ~20 hours per week – to support the organization’s work advocating for greater transparency and accountability at the U.S. Supreme Court and other federal courts.
+Fix the Court seeks law clerk(s) – i.e., current law students able to work ~20 hours per week – to support the organization’s work advocating for greater transparency and accountability at the U.S. Supreme Court and other federal courts.

 Essential responsibilities and tasks